percona/pmm-doc/docs/setting-up/server/podman.md

     Environment=PMM_IMAGE=docker.io/percona/pmm-server
     ```

-    Those environment variables could be overridden by defining them in file  `~/.config/pmm-server/env`, for example to override path to custom registry `~/.config/pmm-server/env`:
+    You can override the environment variables by defining them in the file  `~/.config/pmm-server/env`.
+For example, to override the path to a custom registry `~/.config/pmm-server/env`:

     ```sh
     mkdir -p ~/.config/pmm-server/